ipetel/AWS_Certified_ML-acloud.guru/CHAPTER 9 - Implementation and Operations/Implementation and Operations Lab/README.md

-# EImplementation and Operations Lab
+# Implementation and Operations Lab
 Notice that this Lab is part C of <a href="https://github.com/ipetel/AWS_Certified_ML-acloud.guru/tree/master/CHAPTER%207%20-%20Algorithms/Algorithms%20Lab">Algorithms Lab</a>

 **Use Case**